guilleng/c-programming-a-modern-approach-solutions/chapter18/exercises/08/README.md

 Function that takes no arguments and returns a pointer to a function that takes an `int` argument and returns a pointer to `float`.

 (d)
 Function that takes an `int` plus a function pointer as arguments.
-Its function argument that takes an `int` argument returning nothing. `x` returns a pointer to a function that takes an `int` parameter and returns nothing.
+Its function argument takes an `int` argument and returns nothing. `x` returns a pointer to a function that takes an `int` parameter and returns nothing.